Phase 1 collector preview live — marketplace later

 - Ranked by collection fit, not geography

-- Pan and zoom the relevance landscape like a living network
+- Pan and zoom the grid, then tap a collector for their overview

 - Connect and trade remotely with real collectors